Employee Retention Strategies | How to Keep Good Employees

 The Hackman and Oldham Model encourages managers to provide meaningful tasks to their employees.
 It works by categorising factors that guide motivation and productivity in the workplace.

-The Job Characteristics Model considers job-related factors that can be changed to increase the positive work behaviours and outcomes (such as higher performance and less absenteeism).
+The Job Characteristics Model considers job-related factors that can be changed to increase the positive work behaviours and outcomes (such as higher performance, less absenteeism, and improved employee productivity).
 It doesn’t look at how relationships and other interpersonal aspects of work affect job satisfaction and performance.
 However, the pathway to behavioural outcomes is significantly enhanced and, in many cases, almost seamless.
 So, if you’re seeking behavioural change across a workplace such as building a stronger team culture, applying the JCM would support and lead to better teamwork.
-Enhancing employee job satisfaction is a key outcome of applying the JCM principles, especially in light of the 'Great Resignation' which underscores the importance of making employment more rewarding and fulfilling.

 The five core job characteristics identified in Oldham and Hackman’s model are:

-• Skills variety: Do tasks vary, and are they challenging?
+- Skills variety: Do tasks vary, and are they challenging?
 Or are they monotonous and too easy?

-• Task identity: Do tasks have a defined beginning, middle and end?
+- Task identity: Do tasks have a defined beginning, middle and end?
 Without this, it’s hard to achieve the satisfaction of an attained goal.

-• Task significance: Does the employee feel that their role and what they are producing has meaning?
+- Task significance: Does the employee feel that their role and what they are producing has meaning?

-• Task autonomy: Do employees have a high degree of independence as they carry out their work?
+- Task autonomy: Do employees have a high degree of independence as they carry out their work?

-• Job feedback: Are employees receiving feedback on their performance?
+- Job feedback: Are employees receiving feedback on their performance?

 If a job is consciously created to be varied and meaningful, with plenty of two-way communication, employees will naturally be more engaged with their role.
 According to Hackman and Oldham, they will also have an increased sense of responsibility for their work outcomes.